 The Culture official that interviews Mendez suggests that they want their movie to be about "the exotic Orient... snake charmers, magic carpets."

-Development Hell: The "official status" of the Argo film project after all was said and done.
+Development Hell: In-universe.
+The "official status" of the Argo film project after all was said and done.

 Diplomatic Impunity: Averted.
 The Iranian revolutionaries completely disregard any American diplomatic privileges once they take power.
 Later, that includes the Canadian staff the moment they realize they're harboring American fugitives, but the Canadians made their escape from the country before it happened.